ryancramerdesign/ProcessHannaCode/README.md

 1. Your code should `echo` or `print` the value you want to appear as the replacement for the tag.

 2. It is not necessary to begin or close your statement with open/close PHP tags.
-Though you may use them when/if necessary.
+However an opened PHP tag is recommended at least for syntax highlighting.
+   I recommend using `<?php namespace ProcessWire;` as your opening PHP tag.

 3. Your code is executed the same way as a ProcessWire template file and all API variables are locally scoped.
    Meaning, you can call upon `$page`, `$pages`, or any other API variables. directly.
 See also the PHP Properties section.